yangerder/Intro-to-Machine-Learning/README.md

 # Machine Learning Homework Repository

+【 NYCU 2024 fall Semester 】by Professor 林彥宇

-This repository contains homework assignments for **NYCU Introduction to Machine Learning** by Professor 林彥宇, covering key concepts such as **Linear Regression, Logistic Regression, Decision Trees, Ensemble Learning, and Deep Learning with CNNs**.
+This repository contains homework assignments for **NYCU Introduction to Machine Learning** , covering key concepts such as **Linear Regression, Logistic Regression, Decision Trees, Ensemble Learning, and Deep Learning with CNNs**.

 ## 📂 Homework Overview